scitran/client/Modify-metadata.md

 ```

 ### Dicom file info
-Dicom files are particularly important because their headers contain so much information.
-That information is automatically incorporated in to the Information file for the dicom data, when they are read from the scanner.
+Dicom file headers contain a great deal of information about the MRI scan.
+When read from a scanner, Flywheel automatically extracts this information and incorporates in to the Information file for the dicom data.
 You can read this metadata using the **getdicominfo** method.
 ```
 st = scitran('cni');
 files = st.search('file',...